-Whitney Johns Rocks A Neon-Green Bikini And Shows Off Her Tanned Body In New Snap
+Whitney Johns Rocks A Neon Green Bikini And Shows Off Her Tanned Body In New Snap

 “OMG, I love Deftones!!
 Also, Busta Rhymes has always been my favorite!” a fourth follower replied.

-Other fans used words and phrases like “you’re unreal,” “amazing bod,” and “breathtakingly beautiful,” to express their admiration for the model.
+Other fans used words and phrases like “you’re unreal,” “amazing bod,” and “breathtakingly beautiful” to express their admiration for the model.

 When it comes to showing off her sexy bikinis and stylish outfits, Whitney is definitely a pro.
-As The Inquisitr earlier reported, she wowed her fans last month by posting a pic in which she could be seen rocking a skintight, animal-print dress.
+As The Inquisitr earlier reported, she wowed her fans last month by posting a pic in which she was rocking a skintight animal-print dress.